ruthasoll/Intelligent-Complaint-Analysis-for-Financial-Services-week-7/README.md

    - Utilized ChromaDB to persist embeddings with associated metadata for dynamic querying.

 ---
+Task 3: Model Training and Evaluation
+Objectives
+Train machine learning models to classify consumer complaints and assess their performance based on accuracy and efficiency.
+This task also involves tuning hyperparameters to improve model performance.

+Key Steps
+Data Preprocessing: Prepare the data by encoding categorical variables and splitting the dataset into training and testing sets.
+Model Selection: Choose appropriate algorithms for classification, such as Logistic Regression, Random Forest, or Gradient Boosting.
+Training: Train the selected models using the training dataset while ensuring the use of cross-validation for better generalization.
+Hyperparameter Tuning: Implement techniques such as Grid Search or Random Search to optimize model parameters and improve performance metrics.
+Evaluation: Assess model performance using metrics like accuracy, precision, recall, and F1-score.
+Visualize results using confusion matrices and ROC curves to better understand model effectiveness.
+Next Steps
+Select the best-performing model from the evaluation phase for deployment.
+Document the findings and performance metrics for future reference.
+Task 4: Deployment and Integration
+Objectives
+Deploy the trained model into a production environment and integrate it into the existing complaint management system.
+This will facilitate real-time analysis and automated decision-making based on incoming consumer complaints.

+Key Steps
+API Development: Develop a RESTful API using frameworks like Flask or FastAPI to expose model predictions as a service.
+Containerization: Use Docker to containerize the application, ensuring consistent deployment across different environments.
+Cloud Deployment: Choose a cloud platform (e.g., AWS, Google Cloud, or Azure) for hosting the application and ensure it can handle scaling based on incoming requests.
+Integration: Integrate the API with the existing complaint management system, enabling users to access model predictions seamlessly.
+Monitoring and Maintenance: Set up logging and monitoring tools to track API performance and user interactions.
+Plan for periodic model retraining and updates based on new data.

 ## Next Steps
 - Integrate the Retrieval-Augmented Generation (RAG) pipeline.